Situation Update

 Iran: We advise departing Iran if it is safe to do so and travel options are available.

 We recognize that risk appetite will vary depending on organisation type, industry, and individual profile.
-If you or your organisation decide that departure is the right course of action:
+If you or your organisation decide that departure/evacuation is the right course of action, we recommend:

 The security situation across the region remains highly dynamic.
 International SOS advises: